RealWear brings Android tablet-styled AR headset to Colgate-Palmolive

 Wearable augmented reality solutions continue to make inroads with industrial customers, and RealWear’s HMT-1 offers an obviously compelling solution: a virtualized Android tablet hidden within a fully voice-controlled headset.
 After pilot tests across multiple locations, Colgate-Palmolive and RealWear just announced that they’re bringing HMT-1 wearables into 20 manufacturing facilities in 11 countries.

-Designed to offer hands-on workers the ability to access a virtual 7-inch tablet that sits just below their lines of sight, the HMT-1’s micro display is visible even outdoors, and the headset is ruggedized to MIL-STD-810G levels — two-meter drop resistant, capable of operating from temperatures ranging from -20 to 50° Celsius, and IP66 certified for water and dust protection.
-A swappable battery provides 9-10 hours of typical use power for an eight-core Snapdragon 625, 16MP image stabilized camera, four noise-cancelling mics, and wireless chips including GPS, Wi-Fi 5, and Bluetooth 4.1 LE support.
+Designed to offer hands-on workers the ability to access a virtual 7-inch tablet that sits just below their line of sight, the HMT-1 features a micro display that is visible even outdoors, and the headset is ruggedized to MIL-STD-810G levels — two-meter drop resistant, capable of operating in temperatures ranging from -20 to 50° Celsius, and IP66-certified for water and dust protection.
+A swappable battery provides 9-10 hours of typical use for an eight-core Snapdragon 625, 16MP image-stabilized camera, four noise-cancelling mics, and wireless chips, including GPS, Wi-Fi 5, and Bluetooth 4.1 LE support.

-On the software side, the HMT-1 is compatible with Upskill’s business AR platform Skylight, and 75 software providers are already creating industrial apps — remote mentoring, Internet of Things visualization tools, digital workflow solutions, and document navigation.
-Colgate-Palmolive’s will use Librestream Onsight Connect software to provide remote video mentoring, and RealWear’s Foresight cloud platform to deploy apps.
+On the software side, the HMT-1 is compatible with Upskill’s business AR platform Skylight, and 75 software providers are already creating industrial apps — remote mentoring, internet of things visualization tools, digital workflow solutions, and document navigation.
+Colgate-Palmolive’s will use Librestream Onsight Connect software to provide remote video mentoring and RealWear’s Foresight cloud platform to deploy apps.

 The manufacturer’s decision to bring the headset to hundreds of its mechanics and engineers is significant — but only a first step.
 “Colgate-Palmolive’s global deployment signifies that industrial wearable computing has crossed the chasm into mainstream manufacturing companies,” said RealWear CEO Andy Lowery.